Kochi: Geography

-The current metropolitan limits of Kochi include the mainland Ernakulam, Fort Kochi, the suburbs of Edapally, Kalamassery, Aluva and Kakkanad to the northeast; Tripunithura to the southeast; and a group of islands closely scattered in the Vembanad Lake.
-The state government and the GCDA have plans to include Mala and Kodungallur in Thrissur district, Angamaly, Perumbavoor, Piravom and Kolenchery in Ernakulam district, Thalayolaparambu and Vaikom in Kottayam and Cherthala in Alappuzha district within Kochi metropolitan limits.
+The eastern part of Kochi is mainly known as Ernakulam, while the western part of it after the Venduruthy Bridge is called as Western Kochi.
+The current metropolitan limits of Kochi include the mainland Ernakulam, Fort Kochi, the suburbs of Edapally, Kalamassery, Aluva, Perumbavoor, Angamaly and Kakkanad to the northeast; Tripunithura to the southeast; and a group of islands closely scattered in the Vembanad Lake.
+The state government and the GCDA have plans to include Mala and Kodungallur in Thrissur district.
+Piravom and Kolenchery in Ernakulam district, Thalayolaparambu and Vaikom in Kottayam and Cherthala in Alappuzha district within Kochi metropolitan limits.
 The newly formed metropolis would be put under the charge of a new authority called Kochi Metropolitan Regional Development Authority.
 However, The Hindu reported that the state government is yet to take any concrete steps in this regard.

 Soil consists of sediments such as alluvium, teris, brown sands, etc. Hydromorphic saline soils are also found in the areas surrounding the backwaters.

 Predominant rock types found here are Archaean-basic dykes, Charnockites and Gneisses.
 An ecologically sensitive area, the Mangalavanam Bird Sanctuary is located in the central part of the city.
 It has a wide range of mangrove species and is a nesting ground for a vast variety of migratory birds.

-Kochi's water needs are entirely dependent on ground water and the two rivers flowing through the district viz., Periyar and Muvattupuzha.
-Periyar serves the entire northern part of the city whereas Muvattupuzha river under the JnNurm project covers the western part.
+Kochi's water needs are entirely dependent on ground water and the Periyar and Muvattupuzha rivers flowing through the district.
+The Periyar serves the entire northern part of the city and the Muvattupuzha river under the JnNurm project covers the western part.